 Multi-Use Trails

-The following trails are designated as biking and hiking trails and are equally enjoyable doing both.
+The following trails are designated as biking and hiking trails and are equally enjoyable to do both.

 Bevan Trail

-This 4.8 km (one way) trail begins at the Comox Lake Dam and ends at the Puntledge Diversion Dam near the old townsite of Bevan.
-There are many smaller offshoot loops along this main route which provide a shorter distance or an even more interesting journey.
+This 4.8 km (one-way) trail begins at the Comox Lake Dam and ends at the Puntledge Diversion Dam near the old townsite of Bevan.
+Many smaller offshoot loops along this main route provide a shorter distance or an even more interesting journey.

 Bear Bait Trail